-When your doctor learns that you’re pregnant, one of the first things he’ll do is give you a blood test to find out your Rh factor.
+When your doctor learns that you’re pregnant, one of the first things they’ll do is give you a blood test to find out your Rh factor.
 The Rh factor is a protein in the blood.
 If you have it, you’re Rh-positive.
 If you don’t, you’re Rh-negative.
 Most people are Rh-positive.

 Parents pass along their Rh-factor status to their babies.
 When one parent is Rh-positive and one is Rh-negative, there’s a roughly 50-50 chance that the mom and baby’s Rh-factor status will match.
-Your doctor needs to know your status because your baby can develop a serious health problem if she’s Rh-positive and you’re Rh-negative.
+Your doctor needs to know your status because your baby can develop a serious health problem if they’re Rh-positive and you’re Rh-negative.
 This is called Rh incompatibility.

 What Is Rh Sensitization?

 When you’re Rh-negative, your body treats Rh-positive blood that you come in contact with as a foreign substance and builds antibodies to protect itself.
 This is known as Rh sensitization.
 Your doctor will give you a blood test at the beginning of your pregnancy to determine if you have any antibodies in your blood.

 Rh sensitization is unlikely to harm the first Rh-positive baby that you carry because you’ll rarely come into contact with your baby’s blood until labor and delivery, meaning the antibodies won’t be created until after the birth.

 But once you are Rh sensitized, the Rh antibodies stay in your system.
 If you get pregnant with a second Rh-positive baby, your Rh antibodies will attack this baby’s blood while they’re growing inside of you.
 This can cause Rh disease in your baby.

 Rh disease causes hemolytic anemia, which destroys red blood cells faster than the body can create them.
 It can cause serious illness or even death for your baby.

 Exposure to Rh-Positive Blood